Deposit Account Agreement and Disclosures

 7. Deposit Corrections.

-If funds are incorrectly deposited or transferred into Account, we may correct the situation by deducting the amount of the erroneous deposit from Account without prior notice to Customer.
-If there are not enough funds in the Account at that time, the Account could become overdrawn.
-See sub-section 9 below, captioned “No Overdrafts.” for more information about what occurs if Account has a negative balance.
+If funds are incorrectly deposited or transferred into Account or Sub-account, we may correct the situation by deducting the amount of the erroneous deposit from Account or Sub-Account without prior notice to Customer.
+If there are not enough funds in the Account or Sub-account at that time, the Account or Sub-account could become overdrawn.
+See sub-section 9 below, captioned “No Overdrafts.” for more information about what occurs if Account or any Sub-account has a negative balance.

-Customer may order check supplies from a check printing service to write paper checks that draw upon Account.
+Customer may order check supplies from a check printing service to write paper checks that draw upon Account or a Sub-account.
 Customer is responsible for ensuring the information appearing on paper checks is correct and that checks are compatible with Customer’s software and other needs.
 See section H below, captioned “Check Service.” for more details on the use of paper checks.

 9. No Overdrafts.

-Account may not be overdrawn.
-If the available balance in Account is insufficient to cover any authorized payment, withdrawal, or check, we can refuse to honor the payment, withdrawal, or check.
-If Account balance should become negative for any reason, a deposit or deposits must immediately be made to cover the negative balance.
+Account or Sub-account may not be overdrawn.
+If the available balance in Account or Sub-account is insufficient to cover any authorized payment, withdrawal, or check, we can refuse to honor the payment, withdrawal, or check.
+If Account or Sub-account balance should become negative for any reason, a deposit or deposits must immediately be made to cover the negative balance.
 You have no right to defer payment of this negative balance.
-If the Account has a negative balance for ninety (90) calendar days, it will be closed and BlueVine, BlueVine’s affiliates, and/ or BlueVine’s agent or retained third party may commence collection activities.
-If Bank or BlueVine engage in any efforts to collect any negative balance, including but not limited to arbitration or litigation, you agree that we and BlueVine also are entitled to collect all costs and expenses for these collection efforts from you (including but not limited to the reasonable cost of an attorney), in accordance with applicable law.
+If your Account or Sub-account balance becomes and remains negative, Bank or BlueVine, on behalf of Bank, can use the funds in your Account or any Sub-account to repay the negative balance in your Account or Sub-account without any further notice to or demand on you.
+Moreover, BlueVine, on behalf of Bank, has the right to set-off any liability, direct or contingent, past, present or future that you owe against your Account or Sub-account.
+Further, you grant Bank a lien on and security interest in the funds on deposit in your Account as security for all of your liabilities and obligations to BlueVine or the Bank, as applicable, now or in the future.
+If the Account or any Sub-account has a negative balance for sixty (60 calendar days, it will be closed and BlueVine, BlueVine’s affiliates, and/ or BlueVine’s agent or retained third party, including but not limited to attorneys or law enforcement, may commence collection activities.
+If Bank or BlueVine may pursue any lawful remedy to resolve any negative Account or Sub-account balance, , and Customer agrees that BlueVine or Bank, as applicable, is entitled to collect from Customer any and all costs and expenses (including but not limited to the reasonable cost of an attorney) associated with any such efforts, including but not limited to arbitration or litigation, in accordance with applicable law.

 10. Unauthorized or Incorrect Debits from the Account.

-Customer Support must be notified no later than 1:00 PM ET on the business day following the date of an unauthorized ACH Debit or a debit by check is made to Account in order for the item to be returned to the originator.
+Customer Support must be notified no later than 1:00 PM ET on the business day following the date of an unauthorized ACH Debit or a debit by check is made to Account or Sub-account in order for the item to be returned to the originator.
 If notification is received after this deadline, we may be unable to return the item and Customer may be responsible for losses it incurs.
-To provide notice of an unauthorized or incorrect debit from Account, contact Customer Support at our Phone Number or Email Address.
+To provide notice of an unauthorized or incorrect debit from Account or Sub-account, contact Customer Support at our Phone Number or Email Address.

 11. Levies, Garnishments, and Other Legal Processes.

-If Account becomes subject to legal action, such as a tax levy or third-party garnishment, we reserve the right to refuse to pay any money from Account, including checks, ACH Debits, Card transactions, or other items presented for payment, until the action is resolved.
+If Account or any Sub-account becomes subject to legal action, such as a tax levy or third-party garnishment, we reserve the right to refuse to pay any money from Account or Sub-accounts, including checks, ACH Debits, Card transactions, or other items presented for payment, until the action is resolved.
 If we are required to pay an attachment, garnishment or tax levy, we are not liable to Customer.
 Payment is made after satisfying any fees, charges, or other debts owed to us.
 Until we receive the appropriate court documents, we may continue to process transactions against Account, even if we have received an unofficial notification of an adverse claim.
 Customer will indemnify us for any losses if we do this.